adbyrne/XTrkCAD/app/lib/Readme.md

-# GA Release Notes
+# Beta 2 Release Notes

 Welcome to the XtrackCAD V5.2.2 Beta2 release!

 Beta 2 of V5.2.2 contains new features and enhancements but is in need of testing to iron out any bugs before GA Release.

 Enjoy!

 Dave, Martin and Adam, your volunteer developers.

 PS The full change log is a file in the XtrkCAD download folder as CHANGELOG.md

 The files written by XTrackCAD 5.2 are versioned to only be read by 5.2, but it can also read files from earlier versions.
 If you get into trouble, please reach out, we may be able to help - but always back-up.

 We will fix important bugs you find in the GA Release.

 To report bugs, please use the SourceForge bugs reporting page https://sourceforge.net/p/xtrkcad-fork/bugs/